LeetSync/LeetSync/README.md

 3. Click on Load unpacked and point to the download extracted release zip.
 4. Done , LeetSync2 should be visible in your browser

+# Redundant
 ## Maintain Streak while switching Extension

 > This is technical , Hit me up if facing any issue with supporting error Screenshots

 ### Background

-LeetSync uses Chrome Storage to save all sort of user data. you can access the values of this extension by
+LeetSync2 uses Chrome Storage to save all sort of user data. you can access the values of this extension by

-1. Right Clicking on the LeetSync Extension
+1. Right Clicking on the LeetSync2 Extension
 2. Click on Inspect/Inspect Element/Inspect Popup
 3. This should bring up a DevTools
 4. Go to Console Tab